What is Corporate Governance?

 Corporate Governance is a set of systems or rules or practices through which an entity is directed and controlled to achieve the objective of increasing the wealth of shareholder by way of increasing the economic value for the entity and which is concerned about its relations with various stakeholders of the entity.

-Corporate Governance is concerned with the relationship among various stakeholders such as the Board of Directors, shareholders, management of the entity, customers, suppliers, employees, bankers, and the government.
+Corporate Governance is concerned with the relationship among various stakeholders such as the Board of Directors, shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+The ownership percentage depends on the number of shares they hold against the company's total shares., management of the entity, customers, suppliers, employees, bankers, and the government.
 It covers certain critical issues such as the role of the Board of Directors, composition of the Board of Directors, roles of the Chairman and the CEO, risk management for the entity, assurances over control mechanism, etc.

 The primary of corporate governance is to increase the value of shareholders’ wealth and to protect the interest of various related persons of the business entity (i.e. its stakeholders).
 Good corporate governance ensures compliance of laws, regulations & self-accepted practices.
 This makes the firm to acquire high-quality resources such as human capital, which, in effect, enables the entity to perform efficiently.

 The other objectives include constituting the board of directors which will take independent decisions for various affairs of the entity and to arrive at procedures & practices which are transparent to the stakeholders.